fmang/opustags/CONTRIBUTING.md

 Following these practices is important to keep the history clean, and to allow for better code reviews.

+You can submit pull requests on GitHub at <https://github.com/fmang/opustags>, or email me your patches at <fmang+opustags@mg0.fr>.

 ## History of opustags

 opustags is originally a small project made to fill a need to edit tags in Opus